Genesis GV60 review

 We also really liked the regenerative braking setup.
 It’s not dissimilar to the system you’ll find in the Ioniq 5, with the various settings accessed using paddles fixed to the back of the steering wheel.
 The adaptive mode worked particularly well, allowing us to do around 90% of our driving on just one pedal.

 The GV60’s weakest point is its steering, although even this doesn’t present serious cause for concern.
 It’s a little lighter than we’d like, and there’s a flat spot around dead centre that results in a lack of feel at times.
-Things weight up in Sport mode, though, so all is not lost.
+Flip the car into Sport mode and the steering does become slightly heavier, though, so all is not lost.

 As mentioned above, all GV60s get the same 77.4kWh battery, with the most efficient Premium version boasting the longest range: 321 miles.
-We were seeing closer to 280-290 miles in mild weather, with seemingly little degradation after a high-speed run on the Autobahn.
+We saw closer to 280-290 miles in mild weather during our tests, with seemingly little degradation after a high-speed run on the motorway.
 Sport and Sport Plus cars are quoted at 292 and 289 miles respectively.

 Like its Kia and Hyundai cousins, the Genesis benefits from the latest 800-volt electrical architecture, allowing for ultra-rapid charging, peaking at nearly 240kW if you can find a fast enough public point.
 That’s sufficient to top up from 10% to 80% capacity in under 20 minutes – although you’re probably better off banking on around half an hour from a 150kW unit, which is much more easily found in the UK right now.

 In terms of specifications, every version comes well equipped.
-Premium cars (from just over £47,000 at launch) have LED lights, alloy wheels, twin 12.3-inch infotainment screens, plus a reversing camera and an electric tailgate.
-The more expensive (+£6,600) Sport brings the extra motor and unique 20-inch alloys, while Sport Plus adds a limited-slip differential, even bigger wheels and different trim for the cabin.
-Prices start from just over £66,400.
+Premium cars (from just under £54,000 at the time of writing) have LED lights, alloy wheels, twin 12.3-inch infotainment screens and heated massage seats, plus a reversing camera and an electric tailgate.
+The more expensive (+£4,460) Sport brings the extra motor and unique 20-inch alloys, while Sport Plus adds a limited-slip differential, even bigger wheels and different trim for the cabin.
+Prices for this start from just over £67,500.

 As we’ve already seen in the EV6 and Ioniq 5, the Hyundai Group’s dedicated electric-car platform allows for masses of interior space thanks to its completely flat floor.
 The GV60, too, takes full advantage of this, with loads of legroom for all occupants to enjoy.
 Headroom in the rear is only an issue for those over six feet tall, made worse on cars fitted with the panoramic roof.

-The boot isn’t quite as impressive, however, measuring in at an average-for-the-class 432-litre capacity (the Audi Q4 e-tron offers 520 litres, in comparison).
-There’s space in the nose for the charging cables, although all-wheel drive versions get less of this than those without a motor on the front axle.
+The boot isn’t quite as impressive, however, measuring in at an average-for-the-class 432-litre capacity (in comparison, the Audi Q4 e-tron offers 520 litres).
+There’s sufficient space in the nose for the charging cables, although all-wheel drive versions get less room up-front than those without a motor on the front axle.